 It’s important for you to be active with your personal brand, but quantity alone won’t bring you success.
 You can’t measure the effectiveness of your personal promotion in the number of tweets you post or LinkedIn connections you make.

 The prosperity of a personal brand is determined by the quality of relationships it can produce.
 It’s measured in how much value your content contributes to a conversation.
-Don’t get distracted by the amount of people who know who you are.
+So, don’t get distracted by the amount of people who know who you are.
 Focus on developing quality and the quantity will follow.

 Chances are the work you do or the content you create isn’t meant for everybody – and that’s okay!
 It’s actually better to target your personal brand promotion to a specific audience.